ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 Specify the following vSAN options:
 * **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
 * If you want to add capacity disks over the limit of eight, check the **High-Performance Intel Optane** box.
 This option provides two extra capacity disk bays for a total of 10 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.

-The **High-Performance Intel Optane** option is available only for Dual Intel Xeon Gold 5120 and 6140 Processors.
+  The **High-Performance Intel Optane** option is available only for the Skylake CPU models Dual Intel Xeon Gold 5120 and Dual Intel Xeon Gold 6140.
+  {:note}

 * Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
 These values depend on whether you checked the **High-Performance Intel Optane** box.
 * **vSAN License**: Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**, or Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.